 Her heart sank as she scanned the refrigerator’s contents.
 The egg carton was missing.
 How could she have forgotten to pick up eggs yesterday?
 Sonny would be up soon, expecting his usual cheese scrambled eggs.

 Cooper’s 24-Hour Grocery was only three miles away, so she had plenty of time.
 She’d be in and out, eggs in hand, before Sonny even noticed she was gone.
-She didn’t worry about Monster waking him up; after all, that dog hadn’t barked in seven years.
+She didn’t worry about Monster waking him up; after all, that dog hadn’t barked in four years.

-As she passed the old church cemetery, she noticed something unusual ahead—a faded wagon by the roadside.
+As she passed the old church cemetery, she noticed something unusual ahead.
+A faded wagon by the roadside.
 Her headlights illuminated a cardboard sign: “Ordell’s Farm Fresh Eggs.”

-“Are you Ordell?” she asked, her voice uncertain.
+“Are you Ordell?” she asked.
 “Hello?
 Anyone there?”

 Fiona smiled.
 “My husband loves his eggs.
 I’ll take a dozen, please.”
 She gathered a dozen large eggs into her basket.
 “Thank you so much for being here.
 I was about to drive all the way to the store.
 How much do I owe you, Ordell?”